BrunnerLivio/bitfinex-polybar/README.md

-Otherwise, if you want to run it inside the development environment, only run the followign command.
+Otherwise, if you want to run it inside the development environment, only run the following command.
 Do not forget to edit the `keys.json`.

 ```bash